Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-02-17-Lost-Highway.md

 **SPOILER ALERT!** This post is not an attempt to explain *Lost Highway*, but I'm not going out of my way to avoid spoilers or my interpretations of characters and events.
 {: .notice}

 I had a ton of fun with the story and characters, and I think I figured out that the chronology is reversed.
+It was such a pleasure to reconstruc the movie as I was watching it, and revisit / update my memories at the same time.

+I couldn't get enough of the visuals.
 My jaw dropped so hard that I proceeded to take 246 screenshots during the movie.
 I was floored by the sparse, elegant and meaningful color palette: the picture drowns in blackness, intertwined with shades of brown and gold.
 And the cinematography is apex Lynch: composition is always perfect in this unforced, almost spontaneous, intuitive and organic way.

 [![Lost Highway Color Palette](/assets/images/lost-highway/lost-highway-colors.jpg)](/assets/images/lost-highway/lost-highway-colors.jpg)